Team-Doominati/Doominati/README.md

 A multi-purpose 2D game engine built on scripting and moddability.

+### Compiling

+Configuration is done with CMake.
+Version 3.4 or higher is needed.

+This project does not support Microsoft Visual Studio.

 ### Dependencies

-Building is done with CMake.
-Version 3.4 or higher is needed.

 This project depends on the following libraries: